MokshShahh/Sudoku-solver/README.md

 validnumber:
-accepts row colomn and a number as its parameters checks if the number is a valid number in the sudoku grid (makes sure it isnt repeated in the row or colomn or subgrid of the sudoku)\n 2
+accepts row colomn and a number as its parameters checks if the number is a valid number in the sudoku grid (makes sure it isnt repeated in the row or colomn or subgrid of the sudoku) 2
 sudoku_solver:
 accepts the sudoku as a parameter and solves it using the backtracking algoritm